Post-presidency of Bill Clinton: Published work

 Clinton released a personal autobiography, My Life in 2004.
 The book was published by the Knopf Publishing Group at Random House on June 22, 2004.
 According to the publisher, for single day non-fiction book sales, the book set a worldwide record.
 Later released as an audio book, total sales were in excess of 400,000 copies.
 As a writer's fee, he received U.S. $12 million in advance.

 He released, Giving: How Each of Us Can Change the World in September 2007, which became a bestseller and gandered positive reviews.
 The book is about citizen activism and the role of public charity and public service in the modern world.
 The audiobook version was nominated for a 2008 Grammy Award in the category of Best Spoken Word Album.

 In 2011, Clinton released a book "Back to Work: Why We Need Smart Government for a Strong Economy."
 The book details Clinton's suggestions for improving the economy.

+Citizen: My Life After the White House, his second autobiography which covers his post-presidency years, was released on November 19, 2024.